 The difference between carrying amounts and lower repayment amounts for the purposes of section 56 paragraph 2 BWG amounted to $\in$ 18 million (2022: $\in$ 25 million).
 The difference between carrying amounts and higher repayment amounts for the purposes of section 56 paragraph 3 BWG amounted to $\in$ 57 million (2022: $\in$ 51 million).
-The difference between carrying amounts and higher market values for the purposes of section 56 paragraph 4 BWG amounted to $\in$ 0 million (2022: $\in$ 0 million).
+The difference between carrying amounts and higher market values for the purposes of section 56 paragraph 4 BWG amounted to $\in$ 0 million).

-Own issues amounting to a repayment amount of $\notin$ 132 million and bonds and other fixed-income securities amounting to a repayment amount of $\notin$ 546 million will come due in 2024 under the corresponding contracts.
-Own issues amounting to a repayment amount of $\notin$ 287 million and bonds and other fixed-income securities amounting to a repayment amount of $\notin$ 713 million came due in 2023 under the corresponding contracts.
+Own issues amounting to a repayment amount of $\in$ 132 million and bonds and other fixed-income securities amounting to a repayment amount of $\in$ 546 million will come due in 2024 under the corresponding contracts.
+Own issues amounting to a repayment amount of $\in$ 287 million and bonds and other fixed-income securities amounting to a repayment amount of $\in$ 713 million came due in 2023 under the corresponding contracts.